tolopsy/documaster/README.md

 - Handle duplicate uploads by keeping state of document hash (using hashlib.sha256 to generate hash) and comparing document hashes in the upload endpoint function.
 - Use a more robust ID system, such as ULID, instead of a randomly generated string from token.hex.
 - Implement `S3Storage` and use as storage instead of `FileSystemStorage`.
 This will require installing `boto3`
+- Setup and use a persistent database like MongoDB or Postgres instead of Redis.
 - Implement a persistent vector store like Pinecone or PGVector instead of using FAISS.
 - Persist conversation chain chat memory for subsequent conversation questions.
 - Standardize `settings.SUPPORTED_FILE_TYPES` with an Enum data structure for consistency